Mzer0ni/nash-league-snapshots/README.md

 To quickly inspect the data and structure without much tooling you could use an online JSON tree viewer like http://jsonviewer.stack.hu/

-To ingest the data use the GitHub RAW endpoint.
+To ingest the data into your own workflow use the GitHub RAW endpoint.
 For example https://raw.githubusercontent.com/Mzer0ni/nash-league-snapshots/main/data/2021-01-04.json